Top 10 Jobs of the Future

 While these careers are predicted to grow substantially (as a percentage of positions in 2006), that doesn't automatically mean the pay will grow as well.
 Home Health Aides are supposed to increase in numbers by 48.7%, and that occupation is ranked #3, but the average hourly wage range is currently $11.50 to $7.50, depending on city according to PayScale salary data.

 Will pay rise with increasing demand?
 Judging by nursing home aides (a related job), whether demand for workers outstrips supply, putting upward pressure on wages, will depend on immigration policy: many health care aides I have met in Seattle are recent immigrants.

 Interesting side note: immigration is not a traditional left/right Republican/Democrat issue.
-Dick Armey, former conservative Republican House Speaker, is a strong proponent for expanding legal immigration, as is Ted Kennedy, the liberal Democratic Senator from Massachusetts.
+Dick Armey, former conservative Republican House Speaker, is a strong proponent for expanding legal immigration, as was Ted Kennedy, the late liberal Democratic Senator from Massachusetts.

 A List of Jobs of the Future, Cont'd